Potomac Appalachian Trail Club: Appalachian Trail

 PATC maintains 240 mi of the Appalachian Trail, allocated to PATC by the Appalachian Trail Conservancy, which manages all day-to-day trail and land management activities under agreement with the National Park Service.
 PATC's area of responsibility begins at the southern end of Shenandoah National Park in Virginia and reaches north to Pine Grove Furnace in Pennsylvania.
 General trail maintenance is the responsibility of volunteer trail overseers, while trail construction and repair from serious damage, as well as larger projects, are managed by volunteer work crews, such as the Blue and White Crew.

 Other trails

-In addition to the Appalachian Trail responsibilities, PATC also maintains several hundred miles of trails in Virginia, West Virginia, the District of Columbia, Maryland, and Pennsylvania.
+In addition to its Appalachian Trail responsibilities, PATC also maintains several hundred miles of trails in Virginia, West Virginia, the District of Columbia, Maryland, and Pennsylvania.
 These trails are found in state and national parks, national forests, and occasionally through land held by municipalities, private owners, or the club itself.
 One such trail is the 252 mi Tuscarora Trail.
 Other examples are the 71 mi Massanutten Trail, the 17 mi Bull Run-Occoquan Trail, and the trails in the Great North Mountain area that lead to the Big Schloss peak.